 19. Treasure hunt

-Treasure hunt or scavenger hunt is an interesting activity in which you have to hide objects and leave a series of clues for your child.
+Treasure hunt or scavenger hunt is one of the most interesting activities for kids in which you have to hide objects and leave a series of clues for your child.
 Playing the game regularly can help your child with physical exercise, improved attention and creativity, self-confidence, and imagination.

 20. Writing in a diary